kealanheena/oystercard/README.md

 #### To Start

-- Run "ruby  oystercard.rb" file in terminal.
+- Run irb and require "./lib/oystercard.rb" and "./lib/station.rb" files in terminal.

 ## Running the tests